 Tasting Notes: On the drier side of semi-dry.
 Light bodied.
 Low to moderate tartness.
 Moderate acid.
 Hints of bitterness.
 Low to moderate tannins.
 No sourness or funk.
 Notes of caramelized sugar, apple skin, brown sugar, and lemon.
 Moderate length finish.
 Moderate apple flavor, sessionability, and complexity.
 Low flavor intensity.

 My Opinion: I enjoyed this one.
-It was the most flavorful and richest of the three ciders.
+It was the most flavorful and richest of the three ciders, especially when drank at room instead of fridge temperature.
 I think a bit of residual sugar really goes a long way in a cider such as this to bring out the flavor.

 Closing Notes: This concluded my Farnum Hill Cidrbox tasting.
 Semi Dry ended up being my favorite, as well as the group’s favorite at my cider tasting, as it was the most flavorful (as it was sweeter).